nishanths/zoom.js/README.md

 // The onDismiss callback, if provided, is invoked when the zoom is dismissed.
 // The zoom can either be dimissed by user interaction (e.g. clicking, scrolling
 // away), or it can be dismissed programmatically by calling dismissZoom.
-// onDismiss is called as soon as the zoom is dismissed.
+// onDismiss is invoked as soon as the zoom is dismissed.
 Dismissal animations
-// and transitions may still be in progress at the time of the call. export function zoom(
+// and transitions may still be in progress when onDismiss is invoked. export function zoom(
 	img: HTMLImageElement,
 	cfg: Config = defaultConfig,